pyocd/pyOCD/docs/semihosting.md

 - `semihost_console_type` - If set to 'telnet' then the semihosting telnet server will be started.
 If set to 'console' then semihosting will print to pyOCD's console.
 - `semihost.commandline` - Command line string return to the target for the `SYS_GET_CMDLINE` request.
 - `semihost_use_syscalls` - Whether to use GDB syscalls for semihosting file access operations, or to have pyOCD perform the operations.)
-- `telnet_port` - Base TCP port number for the semihosting telnet server.
+- `stdio_port` - Base TCP port number for the semihosting STDIO server.
 The core number, which will be 0 for the primary core, is added to this value.

 ### Supported requests